 Jim McManus is the Director of Public Health at Hertfordshire County Council.
 He is responsible for England’s fifth largest public health system, with a portfolio of 142 workstreams, including drug and alcohol treatment and care, health protection and health improvement services.
 He leads the council’s corporate transformation programme in prevention and demand management, and is a Board Member of Herts Valleys Clinical Commissioning Group (CCG).
 He is also a member of the Clinical Oversight Group for the Hertfordshire and West Essex Integrated Care Systems (ICS).
-In May 2018, Jim was elected Vice President of the Association of Directors of Public Health (ADPH).
+In November 2021, Jim was elected President of the Association of Directors of Public Health (ADPH).

 Geoffrey has held four British and international Chief Executive posts in the public health and regulatory sectors, namely as Chief Executive of the UK’s Health and Safety Executive, the European Food Safety Agency, the UK's Food Standards Agency and most recently as Acting Chief Executive of WorkSafe New Zealand.
 He is currently Senior Visiting Research Fellow, Kings College Centre for Risk Management, a lay Council Member of the Royal College of Radiologists, a member of the Standards Board of the Association of Chartered Certified Accountants and in addition holds various honorary health and safety positions.